happydpc/ember/notes.md

 I see that is what I've been working on for almost two weeks now based on this file.
-Basically, I wanted the main application to hold a window class that held a context, and the context would hold the event loop, which would then notify the main application via weak reference on each update so that  the application could then update each of the subsystems.
+Basically, I wanted the main application to hold a window class that held a context, and the context would hold the event loop, which would then notify the main application via weak reference on each update so that  the application could then update each of the submanagers.
 I have come to learn that involves cyclical references, albeit some of those might be reference counted or have other interior mutablity traits.
 This is because the application holds the window, which holds the context, which holds the application. that is apparently not recommended in rust.
 Beyond that, the other issue is that the event loop run function consumes